A Little More Personal (Raw)

-A Little More Personal (Raw) (stylized A Little More Personal (RAW)) is the second studio album by American actress and singer-songwriter Lindsay Lohan, released on November 30, 2005, by Casablanca Records.
+A Little More Personal (Raw) (stylized A Little More Personal (RAW)) is the second studio album by American actress and singer Lindsay Lohan, released on November 30, 2005, by Casablanca Records.
 The album features darker material than Lohan's debut studio album, Speak (2004).
 Recording sessions took place in several locations, including at Lohan's trailer during the principal photography of Herbie: Fully Loaded, where she recorded her vocals for the album's lead single, "Confessions of a Broken Heart (Daughter to Father)".

 The album received mixed reviews from music critics, who praised Lohan's ambition and vocals, despite considering it a weak album.
 A Little More Personal (Raw) charted mildly compared to Speak, debuting (and also peaking) at number 20 on the US Billboard 200, with first-week sales of 82,000 copies.
 However, it was certified Gold by the Recording Industry Association of America (RIAA) for shipments of over 500,000 copies.
 It was also certified Gold in Taiwan.
 Lohan promoted the album with a few television appearances, including at MTV's Total Request Live, The Ellen DeGeneres Show and the 33rd Annual American Music Awards.
 Lohan included her songwriting on seven out of the album's twelve songs and was the album's executive producer.

 Background and recording

 During the shoot of the music video for her single "First", Lohan revealed in an interview with MTV that she was preparing her sophomore studio album.
 "When you get into the studio, everything just comes out," she said.
 "All your creative juices are there.
 I don't [want to] leave.
 I'll still be in there until all hours, and it's nice to be able to do that."
 Lohan began writing lyrics for the album in June 2005, after the last single from her previous album had been released.
 "I've been writing a lot, almost every night," she said.
 "There's been a lot going on [in my life lately], and I think people can find that escape in hobbies that they do.
 I don't do yoga or anything, but some people use that.
 Everyone has their own thing, and I use writing."
-The pop rock album features a darker theme when compared to Lohan's previous album.
+The pop rock album features a darker theme compared to Lohan's previous album.